Medically reviewed on Jun 12, 2018

 What other drugs will affect pregabalin?

-Taking pregabalin with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking a sleeping pill, narcotic (opioid) medication, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using pregabalin with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.